lock-wire/Nix_Scripts/README.md

-# alumi-scripts
+# Nix_scripts
-scripts for home use
+Bash scripts for home use